IvorZhu331/IvorZhu331/README.md

 ## About
-NYU Courant Rising Junior, Major in Computer Science & Mathematics
+NYU Courant Junior, Major in Computer Science & Mathematics

 ## Skills